dummy-image

 2. Verbal and written communication skills

-You require excellent verbal and written communication skills for your interview presentation to be effective and successful.
+You require excellent verbal and written communication skills to succeed in your interview presentation.
 Verbal communication skills allow you to deliver your presentation in clear, concise words without depending on a crutch.
 Interviewers also look out for your ability to enunciate, speak confidently, and convince with your words.
 If you use an interview PowerPoint presentation, you need good written communication skills in your slides.

 3. Non-verbal communication skills

-Body language, gestures, and body management are important communication tools that tell a lot about you and what you’re thinking.
-You need to have good body management and maintain the right posture for confidence and optimism.
-Your body language and hand gesture can also signal your confidence, nervousness, and excitement, so you need to use them the right way.
+Body language, gestures, and body management are important communication tools that tell much about you and your thoughts.
+You need good body management and maintain the right posture for confidence and optimism.
+Your body language and hand gestures can also signal your confidence, nervousness, and excitement, so you must use them correctly.

 4. Soft skills